 TUEs are effective from the date specified on the Certificate of Approval.
 Players should not assume that their application will be granted, even for the renewal of an existing TUE.
 Any player who uses a Prohibited Substance prior to approval does so entirely at their own risk.
 All TUEs are granted for a specific period of time and so do expire.
 Before a TUE has expired, a new application must be submitted to permit continued use of the Prohibited Substance.

 Can I get a back-dated TUE?

-What happens if a prohibited substance is detected during analysis?
+What happens if the Prohibited Substance or method for which you have a valid TUE is detected during analysis?

 When the report is received from the laboratory, an initial review will take place to verify that the substance is that for which a valid TUE exists, and that the results of the analysis are consistent with the conditions of that TUE.
 If this is the case, the no further action will be taken.